microsoft/dynamics365patternspractices/templates/architecture/sample-solution.md

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+Learn more at [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 > How much will this cost to run?
 See if you can answer this without dollar amounts.
 > Are there ways I could save cost?